Exploring the Wonders of Hegra and Al Ula

 26 Degrees North Hotel

-Afterward we settled in the hotel.
-We stayed at the so-called glamping location called 26 Degrees North, which had amazing views, comfortable tents and very good service for breakfast.
-Not to freeze to death, Mohammed (the Tamashee tribe leader and the tour organizer) provided us with farwas (the warm brown bisht with fur) so we equipped the farwas and went to sit around the fire.
+Time to go to the hotel.
+We stayed at the so-called glamping location called 26 Degrees North, which had amazing views, comfortable tents and nice breakfast.
+Not to freeze to death, Mohammed (the Tamashee tribe leader and the tour organizer) provided us with farwas (the warm brown bisht with fur).
+So we equipped the farwas and went to sit around the fire.

 When the tea was drunk, the stories were told, we went back to our tents to sleep on a cold night (but equipped with heaters).